AnyContext-ai/mcp-servers/src/thingsboard/README.md

 Create .env file: `cp .env.example .env`

-Add the environment variables to allow the MCP server to connect to Thingsboard.
+Add the environment variables to allow the MCP server to connect to Thingsboard:

+- `THINGSBOARD_API_BASE`: The base URL of your ThingsBoard instance
+- `THINGSBOARD_USERNAME`: Your ThingsBoard username
+- `THINGSBOARD_PASSWORD`: Your ThingsBoard password
+- `THINGSBOARD_VERIFY_TLS`: Whether to verify TLS certificates (default: "true").
+Set to "false" to disable certificate verification for self-signed certificates or development environments.

 ## Install dependencies